-Question:I went to the passport agency at the post office and completed a renewal passport information form.
+Question:I went to the passport agency at the post office and completed a passport renewal application form.

 Sent the new application and all the requested forms and a check registered mail, return receipt requested.
 I have received a form letter stating that the request was mutilated.
 The check was cashed.